tomas-fryza/esp-micropython/lab3-oop/README.md

    ...

    class Led(Pin):  # Led is a subclass of Pin
-       """
-       A class to control an LED connected to a specified GPIO pin.
+       """A class to control an LED connected to a specified GPIO pin.""" def __init__(self, pin_number):
-       """

-       def __init__(self, pin_number):
            """Initialize the LED on a specific GPIO pin."""
            # Calls Parent's __init__ without needing `self`
            super().__init__(pin_number, Pin.OUT)

+        def on(self):
+            """Redefined method from Pin class"""
+            self.led.value(1)

        def toggle(self):
            """Toggle the LED state."""